-The field of podiatry has changed dramatically – The practice of podiatric medicine and surgery involves the medical diagnosis and management of conditions that are dermatological, neurological, vascular and musculoskeletal in nature that may be local or systemic that are manifested in the lower extremity and especially the foot and ankle.
+The field of podiatry has changed dramatically – The practice of podiatric medicine and surgery involves the medical diagnosis and management of conditions that are dermatological, neurological, vascular and musculoskeletal in nature that may be local or systemic which are manifested in the lower extremity and especially the foot and ankle.
 A podiatric physician can help prevent amputations while saving limbs and lives.
-By the time you graduate, you will be able to apply the cutting edge technology of living cell and gene therapy to the field of diabetic wound healing.

 The groundbreaking curriculum is founded on a new approach to podiatric medicine based on real world case studies, non-textbook critical thinking, problem solving, and skill building in an interactive team approach.
 Our four-year program allows you to learn with an integrated team of health professionals in a part of the country with a wealth of clinical opportunities.

-The podiatric medicine program is housed in our new $100 million building, outfitted with the newest and latest educational technology, in sunny Southern California.
-This curriculum was developed by an internationally renowned team with over 85 years of podiatric medical experience: Interim Dean Lester J. Jones, DPM, MS Ed, and Robert Christman, DPM, EdM are recognized for their leadership in the diabetic foot, bio-mechanics and radiology fields.
+This podiatric medicine program is housed in our new $100 million building, outfitted with the newest and latest educational technology, in sunny Southern California.
+This curriculum was developed by an internationally renowned team with over 85 years of podiatric medical experience.

-WesternU has opened nine colleges in 30 years, earning exceptional accreditation reviews, high board exam pass rates, and numerous job offers for our graduates.
-We expect nothing less for our latest addition to the family: The College of Podiatric Medicine and its charter class.
-Hear from the charter class about their experience.
+WesternU has opened nine colleges in 42 years, earning exceptional accreditation reviews, high board exam pass rates, and numerous job offers for our graduates.
+We expected nothing less and College of Podiatric Medicine has proved to be a successful addition to the Westernu family.
+Hear from our students about their experience.

 Pursuing a DPM degree at Western University of Health Sciences offers you:

-- In many cases, students will learn alongside medical students in our well-regarded College of Osteopathic Medicine of the Pacific (COMP)
+- Health-focused institution that fosters interprofessional learning with other health professions, where in many cases, students will learn alongside medical students in our well-known College of Osteopathic Medicine of the Pacific (COMP)